tenacityteam/tenacity/BUILDING.md

 ### Linux: Building an AppImage

 You can build an AppImage yourself.
 This requires that you have previously built Tenacity.
-Note that you do not need to have installed Tenacity in order to make an AppImage as it is unnecessary.
+There is no need to install Tenacity first.

+If you've used vcpkg in your build, you must set `VCPKG_LIB_PATH` to the directory vcpkg copied libraries too.
+Otherwise, there is no need to set it at all.

+**NOTE**: Ensure that you are correctly setting `VCPKG_LIB_PATH` by ensuring the directory exists and there are libraries in that folder.
+If the directory doesn't exist, required libraries won't get packaged.

-First, you need to set `VCPKG_LIB_PATH` to the directory vcpkg copied libraries too if you are using vcpkg.
-If not, set this to an empty string.
-Next, run `cpack` from the root of your build directory.
+To build an AppImage, simply run `cpack` from the root of your build directory.
 The AppImage will be in the `package/` directory of the build folder.

 ## Build options